 Humphrey Tonkin is a distinguished scholar and an international authority on Esperanto, the world’s most successful constructed language.
 A citizen of both the UK and US and educated at Cambridge and Harvard Universities, he specializes in the literature of the English Renaissance and has served as the president of both Postdam College (1983-1988) and the University of Hartford (1989-2006).
 He has long been involved with issues of language education and international language problems and justice and is widely recognized as one of the world’s leading proponents of Esperanto, twice serving as the president of the Universal Esperanto Association and among of the founders of both the Akademio Internacia de la Sciencoj San Marino and the Esperantic Studies Foundation.

-Gathered for the celebration were (from the left): Stephen Ferguson (Associate University Librarian, Rare Books and Special Collections), David Magier (Associate University Librarian, Scholarly Collections and Research Services), Yair Mintzker (Professor of History), Ester ("Starry") Schor (Leonard L. Milberg '53 Professor of American Jewish Studies and Professor of English), Anne Jarvis (Robert H. Taylor 1930 University Libarian), Humphrey Tonkin, Eric White (Curator of Rare Books), David Jenkins (Librarian for Classics, Hellenic Studies, and Linguistics), Jon Stroop (Director of Library Information Technnology), Sandra Bermann (Cotsen Professor of Humanities and Professor of Comparative Literature), and Alicia Adsera (Sr. Research Scholar, Lecturer in Economics and International Affairs).
+Gathered for the celebration were (from the left): Stephen Ferguson (Associate University Librarian, Special Collections), David Magier (Associate University Librarian, Scholarly Collections and Research Services), Yair Mintzker (Professor of History), Ester ("Starry") Schor (Leonard L. Milberg '53 Professor of American Jewish Studies and Professor of English), Anne Jarvis (Robert H. Taylor 1930 University Libarian), Humphrey Tonkin, Eric White (Curator of Rare Books), David Jenkins (Librarian for Classics, Hellenic Studies, and Linguistics), Jon Stroop (Director of Library Information Technnology), Sandra Bermann (Cotsen Professor of Humanities and Professor of Comparative Literature), and Alicia Adsera (Sr. Research Scholar, Lecturer in Economics and International Affairs).

 To learn more about "Unua Libro," please contact: David Jenkins, Librarian for Classics, Hellenic Studies, and Linguistics.